-Countess Elizabeth Wolff Metternich
+Countess Elizabeth Wolff-Metternich

 Gonzaga had many dreams for her schools.
 One was to build a Church, as worthy as possible to be the house of the Lord, “beautiful so as to lift the hearts of those who entered it to God”.
-On her journeys overseas she saw many beautiful churches and she noted the features she would like in this “Children’s Church” (as she called it); such as the star-studded ceiling which she saw in the Church, Ara Coeli, in Rome, however, she had very little money.
+On her journeys overseas she saw many beautiful churches and noted the features she would like in the “Children’s Church” (as she called it); such as the star-studded ceiling which she saw in the Church, Ara Coeli, in Rome, however, she had very little money.

-M.Gonzaga encouraged the children to bring donations.
+Mother Gonzaga encouraged the children to bring donations.
 Their donations were recorded in a big red book which was placed in the front hall.
-She wanted the Church to be built with contributions which came through the children’s hands (hence the “Children’s Church”).
+She wanted the Church to be built with contributions which came through the children’s hands, hence the name the “Children’s Church”.

 In Autumn that year, a young lady appeared at the convent door.
 She gave her name as “Miss Metternich”.
 She came from Germany and was accompanied by her chaperone, Miss Ryan.
-Miss M. had come to Ballarat because she wanted to visit a mining city – she purchased a miner’s right and a spade!
-She had a dear young friend in Germany who had been a pupil at Loreto Abbey, Rathfarnham, Ireland, and always spoke in glowing terms of the nuns.
-When Miss M. heard that the Loreto Nuns were in Ballarat, she wanted to meet them, she said.
-She requested to board here and study for Matriculation.
-The Superior told her that Rev. Mother had an objection to accepting students for Matriculation, who were too old to follow the school routine.
-However, she would ask Rev. Mother, and Miss Metternich would receive her answer the next morning.
+Miss Metternich had come to Ballarat because she wanted to visit a mining city – she even purchased a miner’s right and spade!
+She had a dear young friend in Germany who had been a pupil at Loreto Abbey, Rathfarnham, Ireland and always spoke in glowing terms of the nuns.
+When Miss Metternich heard that the Loreto Nuns were in Ballarat, she wanted to meet them.
+She requested to board and study for Matriculation.
+The Superior told her that Reverend Mother had an objection to accepting students for Matriculation, who were too old to follow the school routine.
+However, she would ask Reverend Mother, and Miss Metternich would receive her answer the next morning.

 A few weeks later Miss Metternich arrived with her luggage and was welcomed by Mother Aloysius, the Superior, to whom Miss Metternich confessed that she was the Countess Elizabeth Wolff Metternich, but she wanted it kept secret as she disliked publicity.
-She said “I can’t help being a Countess, and when people discover who I am, they either make too much of me or drop away from me”.
-(It did not stay a secret for long!)
+She said, “I can’t help being a Countess, and when people discover who I am, they either make too much of me or drop away from me”.
+It did not stay a secret for long!

-The Countess also told the nuns that she was a direct descendant of St. Elizabeth of Hungary (daughter of Andrew II, King of Hungary, born 1207).
+The Countess also told the nuns that she was a direct descendant of Saint Elizabeth of Hungary (daughter of Andrew II, King of Hungary, born 1207).
 Later Miss Ryan joined her and later still her maid, Katarina, was sent for (she had been staying at a Melbourne Convent of the Good Shepherd).

 Countess Elizabeth (the children called her Lady Elizabeth) worked energetically at her studies, but the nuns had to limit her subjects and shorten her hours of study out of concern for her health which was frail.
-She loved music, played piano, harp and violin, and she gave some help to a class in German!
+She loved music, played piano, harp and violin, and she gave some help to a class in German.
 She was very devout, attended daily Mass, became a Child of Mary, and wore the “Broad Blue” ribbon and medal, as the girls did.
 She took part in many of the school celebrations and activities.
-One of these was a set of tableaux depicting scenes from the life of St. Elizabeth of Hungary.
+One of these was a set of tableaux depicting scenes from the life of Saint Elizabeth of Hungary.
 The Countess took the role of the Saint, with her beautiful long hair flowing loose (see photographs, E.B.
 1898).

 Elizabeth was very interested in the Church that Mother Gonzaga was hoping to complete.
 She offered to give the altar or the organ for the Church as a memorial of her visit to the Abbey.
-Before she left she made her will and she departed on the 16 March, 1899.
+Before she left she made her Will and departed on 16 March, 1899.
 A bright loving letter came from her during the voyage.
 The last one from Ceylon said, “only seven months till I see you again!”